vmol/grunt-css-injector/README.md

 ### Usage Examples

 #### Default Options
-In this example, the default options are used injects the code from the css files into the style tag into the index.html.
+In this example, the default options are used injects the code from the css files into the style tag on index.html.

 ```js
 grunt.initConfig({